 Apple would do well to raise the free limit to at least 10GB or 15GB, but there are other good options, too.
 Maybe you could get 5GB free for each Apple device you register (other than accessories).
 Maybe you only get 5GB free, but iCloud backups of your iPhone or iPad don’t count against the limit, so you’re only using it to store photos, videos, documents, saved games, and the like.

-Sure, it’s only a dollar a month for 50GB, but that’s all the more reason for Apple not to be so stingy with free storage—some people will still upgrade, and the company isn’t losing out a lot of money from those who no longer need to just to back up their iPhone.
+a dollar a month for 50GB, but that’s all the more reason for Apple not to be so stingy with free storage—some people will still upgrade, and the company isn’t losing out a lot of money from those who no longer need to just to back up their iPhone.

 Stop shipping iPhones and iPad with cheap 5-watt power adapters